 In building QRP HF radios, having an RF signal level amplifier building block is handy.
 You want 50 Ohm output impedance, some reasonable gain, supply voltage of the usual 10-14V and ease of building using standard parts from your parts bin.
 Some searching around the interwebs came up with a good idea for circuit from… Read More »

 I don’t do Microsoft Windows.
-I don’t do Apple, either.
 Android and Linux are My Things.
 I subscribe to ARRL to get the digital version of their excellent QST magazine.
 Unfortunately, their support for offline reading in Linux is zero and their Android app is so poor as to be unusable.
-So I want to… Read More »
+So I want to download QST in PDF so… Read More »